 4.6 Custodial Building Assignments

 Custodial assignments within departments that are vacated by transfer or termination or the creation of a new assignment shall be handled in the following manner.
 When a position is going to be filled on a permanent basis, the Employer will determine whether any employees have expressed an interest in that assignment.
 Employees with the highest seniority will receive their choice of assignment when comparable duties are involved and the employee has the skills and abilities necessary to perform the duties of the position.
-The Employer may reassign employees to vacant positions to resolve documented conflicts of performance, attendance, and/or conflict of interests.
+The Employer may reassign employees to a vacant position(s) or to an occupied position(s) on the same shift to resolve documented issues with performance, and/or conflict of interests; prior to making such reassignments, the employer will meet with the Union Representative and the affected employee(s), to discuss the proposed move and the University will make a reasonable effort to accommodate the desires of other affected employee(s).
 An employee’s request may be turned down if the employee has documented attendance or performance problems within the preceding 12 months.

-4.7 The University will promptly provide written notification to the Chief Shop Steward of any bargaining unit positions that become vacant or are temporarily filled.
+4.7 The University will provide a monthly vacancy report to the Chief Shop Steward at the Union Management Communication Meeting and/or via email identifying any bargaining unit positions that become vacant or are temporarily filled.

 Article 5